CodeLanderV/2048-Reinforcement-Learning/README.md

 To design, build, and train Reinforcement Learning agents capable of playing the game 2048.
 The primary focus is on building a robust, modular architecture from the ground up to facilitate the comparison of multiple RL algorithms.

-## 🚀 Features

-- **Multiple RL Algorithms**: Implementations of DQN, PPO, A3C, Rainbow, and more
-- **Modular Architecture**: Easy to extend and experiment with new algorithms
-- **Comprehensive Evaluation**: Built-in metrics and comparison tools
-- **Visual Interface**: Pygame-based rendering for watching agent gameplay
-- **Experiment Tracking**: Integration with TensorBoard and Weights & Biases
-- **Configurable**: YAML-based configuration system for easy experimentation

 ## 🛠️ Tech Stack